zaufi/zaufi.github.com/my-paludis-hooks-and-addons.md

 Every line has a package spec and a space separated list of environment modifiers.
-Every modifier actually is a file from `/etc/paludis/env.conf.d`.
-In that file (an ordinal bash script actually) defined some actions to modify `CFLAGS`, `LDFLAGS` or anything else you want.
+Every modifier actually is a file from `/etc/paludis/env.conf.d/`.
+In that file (an ordinal bash script actually to be sourced if package name matched) defined some actions to modify `CFLAGS`, `LDFLAGS` or anything else you want.
 There are two helpful functions `add-options` and `remove-options` to add/remove some options to/from some variable.
 For example I have the following `LDFLAGS` definition in my `bashrc`:

 {% highlight bash %}
 LDFLAGS="-Wl,-O1 -Wl,--sort-common -Wl,--as-needed -Wl,--enable-new-dtags -Wl,--gc-sections -Wl,--hash-style=gnu"
 {% endhighlight %}

-Unfortunately, not all packages like `--gc-sections` option.
+Unfortunately, not all packages can link with `--gc-sections` option.
 For example `app-emulation/virtualbox`, it is why it mentioned in my `package_env.conf`.
 So here is mine `/etc/paludis/env.conf.d/no-gc-sections.conf`:

 {% highlight bash %}
 einfo "Remove --gc-sections from linker flags"